"Lispr vs Wispr Flow: an honest comparison"

 Wispr Flow is subscription-based.
 You pay on an ongoing basis, and in return you get a maintained, supported, actively developed product.

 Lispr is free while it is in early access.
-There is no subscription and no account.
+You can dictate without an account.
 We are not promising it will be free forever, and we will be straightforward whenever that changes.
 But today, there is nothing to pay and nothing to sign up for.

 Neither model is wrong.
 A subscription funds steady development and support.
 Free-while-in-early-access reflects where Lispr is in its life: young, simple, and still finding its shape.
 Pick based on what you are comfortable with.